 The Patchwork Landscape

-California's new rules, effective October 2025, are the strictest in the nation.
+California's rules, effective October 2025, are the strictest in the nation.
 Any automated decision system that discriminates based on protected traits is unlawful—which sounds obvious until you try to prove your system doesn't discriminate.
 Employers must have meaningful human oversight, which means someone trained and empowered to override the AI.
 They must proactively test for bias, keep detailed records for at least four years, and provide reasonable accommodations if the system disadvantages people based on protected characteristics.
 The implementation guidance alone runs to 200 pages.

-"We hired two full-time employees just for California compliance," Hernandez said.
-"And we still don't know if we're doing it right.
-Nobody does.
+Large staffing firms report hiring dedicated compliance staff just for California.
+"We still don't know if we're doing it right," notes one compliance executive in Littler's survey.
+"Nobody does.
 The regulations are new.
 There's no case law.
 We're guessing."

 If the U.S. landscape is a patchwork, Europe is a fortress.
 The EU AI Act, which began phasing in February 2025, classifies AI hiring tools as "high-risk"—the same category as medical devices and aviation systems.
 Companies using these tools must conduct fundamental rights impact assessments.
 They must implement risk management systems.
 They must ensure data governance and quality.
 They must provide technical documentation and transparency.
 They must enable human oversight.
 They must meet accuracy, robustness, and cybersecurity standards.
 The full compliance deadline is August 2026, and companies that miss it face penalties up to 7% of global annual revenue.